-Lou is a recent graduate of the University of Virginia where she became involved in the fight against the pipelines and fossil fuels in Virginia.
-Lou’s background includes organizing teach-ins and student trips to areas in the Blue Ridge Mountains impacted by the pipeline.
-Lou’s work included helping with a community-led survey project in Buckingham County Virginia to support the residents resisting the proposed Dominion Compressor Station.
-Since that time, Lou has been involved in connecting and organizing with communities resisting the Mountain Valley Pipeline.
+Laura is a recent graduate of the University of Virginia where she became involved in the fight against the pipelines and fossil fuels in Virginia.
+Laura’s background includes organizing teach-ins and student trips to areas in the Blue Ridge Mountains impacted by the pipeline.
+Laura’s work included helping with a community-led survey project in Buckingham County Virginia to support the residents resisting the proposed Dominion Compressor Station.
+Since that time, Laura has been involved in connecting and organizing with communities resisting the Mountain Valley Pipeline.

 “In this year, we will facilitate trips of young people from cities and universities across Virginia to see

 the impact of the pipeline in southwest Virginia and other forms of extraction.
 This summer I will be connecting with students and professors to organize several events throughout the fall to connect

 young people with the immediate environmental issues in Virginia.
 This project will help circulate young people beyond the campus, to become more connected with our communities and better networked

 with each other.”